 This BACP accredited programme is designed to help you grow your therapeutic capacity to work with a range of client needs.
 It will give you time to embed your personal and professional development and prepare you thoroughly for a demanding, yet very rewarding counselling career.

 The application form invites you to provide a reflective statement and if invited to interview you will be assessed in a group discussion exercise, on a written task,and on how you respond to a situation.
 If you have not studied for some time we may require further evidence of your study skills in order to demonstrate your readiness for this BA (Hons) programme.

 The degree is designed to be fully supportive to those who are new to university study, whatever your age.

 Areas of Study

-The core model is the person-centered approach developed by Carl Rogers, work is the belief in creating a non-judgemental environment in your career.
+The core model is the person-centered approach developed by Carl Rogers, the belief in creating a non-judgemental environment.
 There are also specific modules on mental health, culture and diversity, research, and creative therapeutic approaches.

 Your personal and academic learning will be well supported by peers, tutors and specialists in academic study skills.
 You will also develop:

 - An in-depth understanding of the underlying philosophy and theories of the person-centred approach to counselling